lean-dojo/LeanCopilot/README.md

 ## Acknowledgements

-* Our frontend for displaying tactics is from [llmstep](https://github.com/wellecks/llmstep).
+* [llmstep](https://github.com/wellecks/llmstep) is another tool providing tactic suggestions using LLMs.
+We use their frontend for displaying tactics but a different mechanism for running the model.